reproto/reproto/doc/spec.md

 ## Extensions

-ReProto permits all types and interfaces to be extended.
+reproto permits all types and interfaces to be extended.

 Extensions allow for additions, and is typically used to adapt a protocol specification to your local environment.